sikuli/sikuli/docs/source/globals.rst

 	you to access to the path name, so you may need other python modules for I/O or other purposes.

-	Other places, where Sikuli looks for images, might be in the SIKULI_IMAGE_PATH.
+	Other places, where Sikuli looks for images, might be in the :ref:`SIKULI_IMAGE_PATH <ImageSearchPath>`.

 **Other Environment Information**